-If you have completed the FAFSA online (with Kean University listed as a recipient), Kean University will generally receive notification within 2 weeks.
-If you have mailed in a paper FAFSA it could take up to 6-8 weeks.
+If you have completed the FAFSA online (with Kean University listed as a recipient), Kean University will generally receive notification within two weeks.
+If you have mailed in a paper FAFSA, it could take 6-8 weeks.

 After I Submit My FAFSA, What Types Of Feedback Will I Receive?

-Student Eligibility Notice (SEN) from the State of New Jersey (only for undergraduate students who have been legal residents of the State of New Jersey for at least one full year).
-The SEN will notify you of your estimated eligibility for State TAG (Tuition Aid Grant) as well as notify you if any additional information must be provided to the State.
+Student Eligibility Notice (SEN) from the State of New Jersey will notify you of your estimated eligibility for the NJ Tuition Aid Grant (TAG) and/or if any additional information must be provided to the State.

 Kean University financial aid award notification via your Kean email and KeanWise accounts.

 The Office of Financial Aid may require you to submit specific documents in order to complete your aid package.
 You will also be notified of any document requests through your Kean email and KeanWise accounts.